climate-tech-handbook/climate-tech-handbook/docs/level-1.md

 ![MCJ Collective logo](/img/mcjcollective-logo.png)

-This one costs $10 per month, but is well worth it.
+This one costs $10 per month.

 Work on Climate is very heavy toward job seekers, while MCJ also has a strong startup / investor community.